usnistgov/MUD-PD/README.md

    shell> sudo apt-get install python3-pip
    ```

-4. Tkinter for Python3 (may already be installed)
+4. TkInter for Python3 (may already be installed)
    * macOS: iunstructions can be found at python.org/downloads/mac/tcltk/

    * Linux